Advancement, Graduation & Dismissal

 - Violating the terms of probation

-The Advancement Committee shall consider dismissal of a student under any of the following circumstances:
+The Advancement Committee will consider dismissal of a student under any of the following circumstances:

 - A non-passing grade in a subinternship, ICM 4, or FRCT Scholarly Project